unusualcomputers/space_window/README.md

 #### USB audio or I2S DAC

-If you are using usb audio card or I2S DAC, find the section [player] and follow the instructions there.
+If you are using usb audio card or I2S DAC, find the section [player] and follow the instructions there, or select "alsa" in configuration web page.

 #### WiFi configuration

-If you start space window without a network connection and it has a card that can create it's own hotspot it will create one and then display instructions on the screen how to connect to it and configure a connection to an existing network from within a browser.
+If you start space window without a network connection and it has hardware capable of it, it will create its own hotspot and then display instructions on the screen how to find it in a browser and configure a connection to an existing network from there.
 This would work out of the box with pi zero W or with edimax dongles.
-For the rest of them you may have to change the driver name in the configuration file mentioned above.
+For the rest of them you may have to change the driver name in the configuration file.
 This is really handy if you made a space window as a gift to someone and don't know their WiFi details when setting up the machine.